 Getting a DUI will make your life harder in multiple ways, but we rarely consider the impact it can have on your ability to travel abroad.
 Sure, the potential for injury to you and others, astronomical fines, marks on your record, and possible jail time should be big enough to deter you from drinking and driving, but to top it off, some countries may bar you from entering their borders for as many as 10 years.
 The last thing you want is to book your dream vacation, arrive at the country’s border, and be turned away because of your DUI.
-If you have a DUI on your record and you’re planning a trip to these seven countries, you may be denied entry or be required to provide special documentation.
+If you have a DUI on your record and you’re planning a trip to these seven countries, even if you are only backpacking and not driving, you may be denied entry or be required to provide special documentation.

 Mexico takes a harsh stance against DUI convicts.
 Foreigners with drunk driving convictions within the past 10 years are generally refused entry into Mexico.
 This is because the country’s immigration laws consider a DUI an indictable offense, similar to a felony, and felons are prohibited from entering.
 Mexican border guards have, however, been known to let travelers pass through with very little scrutiny, so while you could always risk it, don’t be surprised if you’re turned away.